← Back to Blog

 Year 1: You have 100+ backlinks.
 You're the top-ranking photographer in your niche locally.

 The photographers winning at SEO aren't necessarily the best photographers.
-They're the ones who understand that online visibility is a compounding asset.
+They're the ones who understand that online visibility is a compounding asset—one that gets more valuable the longer you invest in it.

 Let's compare how stock photo backlinks stack up against other link building methods: